mediafly/extensions-documentation/extensions.md

 #### Request latitude/longitude ####
 *mflyCommands.js:* mflyCommands.getGpsCoordinates() <br>
-*Description:* Interactives can request latitude and longitude from the app.
+*Description:* Extensions can request latitude and longitude from the app.
 This is useful for apps that connect to external services to report lat/lon, or use the Haversine (Big Earth) formula to calculate rough distances.<br>

 	Example:
 		Response: